yesquines/terraform-aws/README.md

   terraform apply #Apply and configure the project resources
   ```

-> You can modify the variables configurations using the command: `terraform apply -var key1=value -var key2=value ... -var keyN=value`
+> You can modify the variable configurations using the command: `terraform apply -var key1=value -var key2=value ... -var keyN=value`

 * Delete the environment

-To finalize and delete all resource, execute the follow command:
+To finalize and delete all resource, execute the following command:

   ```bash
   terraform destroy